IuliaElizaS/mws-restaurant-stage-1/README.md

 This is a project for Udacity Front-End Web Developer and Mobile Web Specialist Nanodegree Schoolarships and has only learning purpose.

-For the **Restaurant Reviews** project **Stage One**, students will take a static webpage design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
+For the **Restaurant Reviews** project **Stage One**, students take a static webpage design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 Students also have to add a service worker to begin the process of creating a seamless offline experience for the users.

 ### Specification